EmeraldCHEN/cypress-ts-automation-exercise/README.md

 # cypress-ts-automation-exercise

-- Automation project using Cypress in TypeScript, using Page Object Model (POM) to follow best practices in test automation
+- Automation project using Cypress in TypeScript, and Page Object Model (POM) to follow best practices in test automation

 - Run tests in headed mode and choose a browser